Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 model_best=RandomForestClassifier(max_features=8, max_depth=11, random_state=123)
 model_best.fit(Entire_X,Entire_y)
 ```
-At this stage I have the Random Forest classifier trained on the entire dataset which I am pretty confident to deploy.
+At this stage we have the Random Forest classifier trained on the entire dataset which we can now deploy on Heroku.

 ### Deployment of the Machine learning model

-Now that my model is ready I will deploy it on the Heroku cloud platform [url](https://www.heroku.com/platform#platform-diagram-detail).
+Now that the model is ready I will deploy it on the Heroku cloud platform [url](https://www.heroku.com/platform#platform-diagram-detail).

 ![Heroku](../imgs/heroku_platform.PNG)